Menstrual Changes During Perimenopause

 Navigating the Waves: 8 Menstrual Changes During Perimenopause

-Perimenopause, being a very specific phase in a woman's life, is the time when many changes occur in the body, some of them affect the menstrual cycle.
+Perimenopause, being a very specific phase in a woman's life, is the time when many changes occur in the body, some of which affect the menstrual cycle.
 Menopause is a staged process and this transitional period can produce various changes in menstrual patterns which may seem unnatural to you but are completely normal.
-Having a clear mindset about what these changes are can help women navigate through this phase with more confidence and relaxed mind.
+Having a clear mindset about these changes can help women navigate through this phase with more confidence and a relaxed mind.

-In most cases, perimenopause follows several years before the menopause and the ovaries start lowering estrogen production.
-The duration of this period may span from a few years to a decade, and menstrual changes are often its very first symptom.
-These shifts are not only the indicators of hormonal changes, but also, they impact the way of menstruation management that girls have to make, for example, they have to choose the best overnight pad and the best pad for sports.
+In most cases, perimenopause occurs several years before menopause, during which the ovaries begin to decrease estrogen production.
+This phase can last anywhere from a few years to a decade, and menstrual changes are often the first noticeable symptom.
+These shifts not only signal hormonal changes but also affect how menstruation is managed.
+For example, women may need to choose the best overnight pads to ensure comfort and protection during this time.

 1. Increased Irregularity